 ScamVerify™ API

-Threat intelligence API for phone numbers, URLs, text messages, and emails.
-Powered by 2.79M+ FTC records, carrier data, and AI synthesis.
+Threat intelligence API for phone numbers, URLs, text messages, emails, documents, and QR codes.
+6 verification channels powered by millions of FTC records, carrier data, vision AI, and government database verification.

 The ScamVerify™ API gives you programmatic access to our threat intelligence platform.
-Verify phone numbers, URLs, text messages, and emails against millions of government records, carrier databases, and community reports, then get AI-synthesized risk assessments in plain English.
+Verify phone numbers, URLs, text messages, emails, documents, and QR codes against millions of government records, carrier databases, and community reports, then get AI-synthesized risk assessments in plain English.

 Data Sources